The Cheeky Monkey Media Blog

 I have to say I agree with Tyler.
-If I start doing research on my phone or receive a link that’s not mobile friendly, that organization is discounted immediately.
+If I start doing research on my phone or receive a link that’s not mobile-friendly, that organization is discounted immediately.

-Hopefully, by now, I’ve convinced you to seriously consider making your website mobile friendly, if not for Google’s sake, for your user’s sake.
+Hopefully, by now, I’ve convinced you to seriously consider making your website mobile friendly, if not for Google’s sake, but for your user’s sake.

-Next, I’d like to show you where and how to find out if your target audience is on mobile (so you can decide how much time and budget to spend on mobile), how to make your website mobile friendly, and how to optimize your site for mobile. ← Yes, those last two things “mobile friendly” and “optimized for mobile” don’t mean exactly the same thing.
+Next, I’d like to show you where and how to find out if your target audience is on mobile (so you can decide how much time and budget to spend on mobile), how to make your website mobile friendly, and how to optimize your site for mobile. ← Yes, those last two things “mobile friendly” and “optimized for mobile” doesn’t mean exactly the same thing.
 I know, I know.
 So many terms.

 How do I know if my target audience is on mobile?

 Before you assume that your users aren’t on mobile, check.
 It’s easy and it’s free.